donovanxie/Sonar-Distance-Warning-System-With-GPIO-Controlled-PmodSSD/README.md

 The project consists of the following components:

 ### Vivado Hardware Design:
-   - Contains block design for integrating the Zynq PS, Pmod peripherals.
+   - Contains block design for integrating the Zynq PS and Pmod peripherals.

 #### Vitis Software Application:
    - Distance measurement using the Pmod MAXSONAR.